ricoswabii/ricoswabii.github.io/index.md

 ## **./Projects[~]**

 <dl>
-<dt><a href="https://github.com/ricoswabii/cybersec-lab" target="_blank">Cybersec Lab</a></dt>
+<dt><a href="https://github.com/ricoswabii/cybersec-lab" target="_blank">Home Cybersecurity Lab:</a></dt>
-<dd>Developed a comprehensive home lab using VirtualBox with VMs running Parrot OS, Kali Linux, Windows, and Metasploitable.
-Implemented a SIEM system for network monitoring.</dd>
+<dd>Developed a comprehensive home lab using VirtualBox with VMs running Parrot OS, Kali Linux, Windows, and Metasploitable.</dd>

-<dt><a href="https://www.eccouncil.org/cybersecurity-exchange/ethical-hacking/capture-the-flag-ctf-cybersecurity/#:~:text=In%20cyber%20security%2C%20capture%20the,somewhere%20in%20the%20target%20environment." target="_blank">CTF Competitions</a></dt>
+<dt><a href="https://github.com/ricoswabii/Detection_Lab" target="_blank">Elastic Stack SIEM Configuration and Management</a></dt>
+<dd>Successfully established and configured an Elastic Stack SIEM within a home lab environment.
+Showcased skills in deploying a Parrot OS VM, setting up Elastic Agents for log collection, and effectively forwarding data to the SIEM for comprehensive security event monitoring.</dd>

+<dt><a href="https://github.com/ricoswabii/Detection_Lab" target="_blank">Security Event Simulation and Analysis</a></dt>
+<dd>Acquired hands-on experience in generating and analyzing security events using Nmap on Parrot OS.
+Proficient in querying Elastic SIEM to identify and investigate security incidents, enhancing skills in network security monitoring and threat detection.</dd>

+<dt>CTF Competitions</dt>
 <dd>Engaged in Capture The Flag (CTF) challenges to enhance practical cybersecurity skills.</dd>
-<dt><a href="https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna.html" target="_blank">Cisco Certified Network Associate (CCNA)</a></dt>
-<dd>Studying for the CCNA certification to enhance knowledge and skills in networking fundamentals, security, and automation.</dd>
 </dl>

 * * *